| | Saint

 on that old eternal rock, learning to love each other and God through

+prayer and work.
 In the Celtic lands of Ireland, Scotland, Wales, Cornwall and Brittany,

 various high places are dedicated to St. Michael—Mont St.